AusDTO/dta-website/pages/what-we-do/platforms/marketplace.md

 - /our-work/marketplace/
 - /what-we-do/marketplace/
 localnav: what-we-do
+searchexcerpt: "The marketplace simplifies the procurement process and removes barriers, particularly for smaller businesses who may have previously had difficulty connecting with government."
 ---

 The Australian government spends more than $6 billion on ICT and digital services each year.
 The marketplace simplifies the procurement process and removes barriers, particularly for smaller businesses who may have previously had difficulty connecting with government.